Audi Q7 vs BMW X5

 The Q7’s gearbox isn’t bad, but at times it feels a little slow to respond.
 The steering also feels very slightly over-assisted, but these shortcomings are made up for by the fact the ride is ultra smooth and the cabin is tightly insulated from outside noise.

-Meanwhile, the BMW X5 is definitely the SUV for the spirited driver.
+Although it’s not the best BMW to drive, the X5 is still exciting behind the wheel.
 As always, the BMW steptronic suspension is absolutely excellent, the vehicle feels well planted and it’s definitely the sportier feeling vehicle.
 You can also go for the M Sport package for stiffer suspension and thinner run flat tyres for an even more sporty drive.

 The Audi Q7 fared better in NHTSA crash testing.

 Both the Audi Q7 and BMW X5 fared well in crash tests conducted by NHTSA, IIHS and Euro NCAP.